 When I'm buying I either buy the actual 30-year bond or TLT.

 I am bearish on Stocks so I always buy when the "Accum" trigger is hit and the price is below the Median, now at -.88 and 17.68 respectively.
 It looks like I'm going to be waiting a while...
 I know this graph looks bullish but if you are just starting to build your portfolio I would wait to see what happens next week...next month...maybe next year.
 Be patient and wait for the correction.
-Remember, you can hold as much as 35% of your portfolio in cash, bonds or gold and still be compliant with the strategy (I'm over that now myself).
+Remember, you can hold as much as 35% of your portfolio in cash and still be compliant with the strategy (I'm over that now myself).
 If you're selling, watch the S&P500 and if it goes up next week shed a few shares to balance your portfolio or use it to treat yourself and your family.

 I'm currently speculating on the energy and defense sectors as it seems we're going to be in this war for a while.
 Heck, you can't do anything about it so you might as well try to make some money.

 I speculate in Yen and Swiss Francs.
 That's about as boring and unprofitable as it can get these days.
 No interest...No glory...No fun...
-Tracking Yen on my charts shows that it has moved out of the "Accum" region and is about .0005 below median.
-Francs are just hanging around the 180-day MA.
+Tracking Yen on my charts, however, shows that it has moved out of the "Accum" region and is only about .0004 below median.
+Whoopee!

 I'm just you're average Bob so I get no points for suggesting www.everbank.com as a potential vendor for your transactions but I use them to buy foreign currencies.
 It seems to me that in order to play the currency game you've got to be ready to speculate about $250K in it so unless you want build to that position you might as well forget about it.